yansu-prog/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D. candidate in the College of Communication at Washington State University.
-My research agenda focuses on digital journalism and its societal ramifications.
+I am a tenure-track Assistant Professor in the School of Journalism & Communication at Peking University.
+My research orbits digital journalism and its societal ramifications.
 The abrupt rise of social media has drastically revamped the media landscape and the ways in which people perceive the world.
 Central to my research agenda is the investigation of the impact of the emerging communication technologies on information production, dissemination, and audiences’ perceptions of reality.
 Specifically, using computational methodologies, my research orbits the queries as to how social media users discuss various issues at a networked level, and how such discussions reciprocate with traditional media’s agendas.